Is Mediation Affordable?

 - Drafting of Separation Agreement: $1,000

 We do operate a sliding fee scale.
-If you feel your income may qualify for our reduced fee, please call our office at: 845-471-7167.
+If you feel your income may qualify for our reduced fee, please schedule a consultation with one of our mediators at: 845-471-7167.
 There is an asset test, which is how we determine your eligibility.

 How Long Does It Take?